yapb/docs/docs/configuring.rst

 ----------------------------
 This field is by default used on all maps except VIP scenario.

-Following is tables which specify which Team is allowed to buy a weapon on a Map.
+Below is the table that specifies which Team is allowed to buy a weapon on a Map.
 You can also use it to allow/disallow Weapons for a Team or a Map/Gamemode (remember that some Weapons are team-specific and can't be bought by another team).

 Weapon buy flags::